Using icons and infographics in your marketing

 To get the most value it’s important to know the difference between the two (this will also massively help should you need to brief a designer!); despite the two terms frequently being used interchangeable they are in fact very different things.

-They are often used throughout websites and apps as navigational elements, and they can be particularly helpful in conveying complex information easily and across language barriers.
+They are often used throughout websites and apps to direct people as to where to go next or what action to take.
+They can be particularly helpful in conveying complex information easily and across language barriers.
 For example, a bin icon is universally recognised as being what you press to delete something.
-Icons are deliberately simple so as to be easy to understand – so people know exactly what action to take without having to think.

-They’re not meant to be detailed or provide a lot of information.
+Consequently, they’re not meant to be detailed or provide a lot of information.
 Instead, they’re designed to be visually appealing and memorable.
 That’s why they’re often used in situations where space is limited, such as on websites or in email signatures.

 Infographics, on the other hand, are a whole different beast.
 They’re more complex visuals that are used to tell a story or convey information without writing everything out.

-When developing an infographic it’s best, for it to be most effective, to view it as a story which a clear start, middle and end.
+When developing an infographic it’s best, for it to be most effective, to view it as a story with a clear start, middle and end.
 By being clear on the journey you want the audience to take through the information the more likely it it is that it will have the clarity needed to be effective.

-We can collaborate with you on this to develop a strong hierarchy which has your information organised in a way which is easy to follow, we’ll do so by paying attention to the details around colour, size and font (to name but a few elements we’ll focus on) – all of which enable us to emphasise for you the most crucial components.
+We can collaborate with you on this to develop a strong hierarchy which has your information organised in a way which is easy to follow.
+We’ll do so by paying attention to the details around colour, size and font (to name but a few elements we’ll focus on) – all of which enable us to emphasise for you the most crucial components.

 So – while one or some or many icons might make up an infographic, icons alone do not make an infographic.
-An infographic has many parts but is one story, activity or set of instructions whereas a set of icons might convey many separate, discrete points.
+An infographic has many parts but is one story, activity or set of instructions, whereas a set of icons might convey many separate, discrete points.

 As ever, regardless of whether we’re working with you to create a bespoke set of icons or an infographic, ensuring accessibility will be a key area of focus with colours carefully tested for contrast and alt text included, for images and charts for example.

-Need an infographic to engage your audience?
+Keen to better engage your audience?